oat-sa/taohub-articles/forge/Developer Guide/install-from-config-file.md

 #### Configuration

 This section have several properties, each property match a specific config in your final installation.
-Some of them are mandatory, some others are optional.<br/>
+Some of them are mandatory, some others are optional.

 Mandatory configuration :